JanhaviGomase/M1_Game_Sudoku/1_Requirements/readme.md

 ID Description

-HL1 Contain samples and it takes input from user.
+HL1 Contain samples and it takes input from user

-HL2 Print the output if solution exist.
+HL2 Print the output if solution exist

 **Low-Level Requirements**

 ID Description

-LL1
+LL1 Sample sudoku and User sudoku in main()

+LL2 Call to solveSudoku()

+LL3 Check Sudoku using safeSudoku() before solving

+LL4 solveSudoku() self call to fill the empty spaces

+LL5 Print the solution, if exist.